vCache: Verified Semantic Prompt Caching: Conclusion

 \section{Conclusion}

 We introduced vCache, a semantic cache that provides correctness guarantees by learning an optimal similarity threshold for each cached embedding online.
 This approach addresses the limitations of static thresholds and embedding fine-tuning in the semantic caching domain, ensuring that the error rate remains below a user-specified bound.
-Our experiments demonstrate that vCache consistently satisfies this guarantee while outperforming existing methods.
+Our experiments demonstrate that vCache consistently satisfies this guarantee while outperforming existing methods w.r.t error and cache hit rates.
 These results suggest that reliable, interpretable caching for LLMs is both practical and deployable.